zazuum/xlsxgrep/README.md

 ## Owerview

 *xlsxgrep* is a command-line tool to search text in XLSX and XLS files.
-It works similary to Unix/Linux *grep*.
+It works similarly to Unix/Linux *grep*.

 ## Features